deshpandem10/FullCalendar/README.md

 # FullCalendar Scheduler

-This repo gives overview on FullCalendar API implementation and an extention to it to schedule a task or event on a perticular date.
+This repo gives overview on FullCalendar API implementation and an extention to it to schedule a task or event on any particular date.

 The project allows user to create tasks on a date clicked on calendar, have list of all tasks for that particular date and move the scheduled tasks from one date to another date by dragging and dropping.